-What are the defining features of SUTD’s education approach?
+Defining features of SUTD’s engineering education

 Established in 2009 in collaboration with MIT, SUTD is a specialist design and technology university, catering to a select intake of around 500 undergraduates per year.
 A defining feature of the university is its multidisciplinary, active and student-centred educational approach, which is underpinned by team-based problem solving and collaboration.
 All undergraduates are based on campus to support access to dedicated team working and prototyping spaces, and to advance peer-to-peer learning.